-Alright, let’s move on to the closets.
-Closets can be a great place to shove things so they’re out of sight, but then opening them later is that reminder to declutter your home (or more of a smack in the face with a basketball).
+Alright, let’s move on to those cluttered closets.
+Closets can be a great place to shove things!
+Opening them later is that reminder to declutter your home (or more of a smack in the face with a basketball).
 I tackled the closets next because I wasn’t quite ready to go through every bit of the bedrooms.
 Now, I don’t really mean your clothes closets.
 I’m more-so referring to your utility closets, storage closets, seasonal decorations, etc. In my hall closet, we had old medications like ibuprofen and such from years ago that we never used.

 I also got rid of a lot of mini shampoos and mini tubes of toothpaste that weren’t open (donation).
 We had towels that were ripped that I repurposed as rags for the house or shed (we don’t use paper napkins).
 Get a bin or a box and put all the things you didn’t know were there in the box.
 As before, whatever goes in the box stays in the box.
 Be strong, you’ve got this!

 The bathrooms were by far the easiest for me when trying to declutter my home.
 Not because there was nothing there, but because I don’t get attached to hair products, makeup, etc. Get rid of all those empty bottles, expired tubes of mascara, multiple hair shavers and old razors.
 Unfortunately, a lot of the bathroom stuff was “trash”.
 Recycle what you can recycle and move on.
 It feels so nice being able to let my guests get their own towels under the sink because I know it doesn’t look like an explosion happened anymore.